Access real-time case data

 Drake received his Juris Doctor cum laude from Loyola Law School of Los Angeles.
 While serving as an articles editor of the Loyola of Los Angeles Law Review, he was a member of Order of the Coif and St. Thomas More Law Honor Society, as well as a Sayre MacNeil Scholar.
 Drake received his Bachelor of Arts in English from Tufts University.

-As Senior Director of Corporate Restructuring and Trustee and Fiduciary Services (TFS), Rebecca brings over 12 years of industry experience to the KCC Business Development team.
+As Executive Vice President of Corporate Restructuring and Trustee and Fiduciary Services (TFS), Rebecca brings over 12 years of industry experience to the KCC Business Development team.
 Rebecca leverages her broad range of expertise in consumer and corporate bankruptcy matters to partner with clients seeking fiduciary administration services.
 She manages key client relationships and facilitates the growth of new client engagements.
 Prior to KCC, Rebecca worked as the National Account Executive for a software and fiduciary services provider.

 Rebecca is a member of National Association of Bankruptcy Trustees (NABT), Turnaround Management Association (TMA), National Association of Federal Equity Receivers (NAFER), American Bankruptcy Institute (ABI), International Women’s Insolvency Restructuring Confederation (IWIRC) and Association of Insolvency & Restructuring Advisors (AIRA).
 In addition, Rebecca held a sub-chair position for the technology committee with (NABT).